erikswed/FirebaseDatabaseReferenceWrapper/README.md

-All calls to Firebase are now a bit different like: mFirebase.updateChildren(childUpdates, new MyDatabaseReference.MyCompletionListener("description text) The updateChildren have a custom MyCompletionListener that will be triggered  when Firebase triggers the real CompletionListener Basically that´s it and it works the same for  ValueEventListener and ChildEventListener
+All calls to Firebase are now a bit different like: mFirebase.updateChildren(childUpdates, new MyDatabaseReference.MyCompletionListener("description text) The updateChildren have a custom MyCompletionListener that will be triggered  when Firebase triggers the real CompletionListener.

-There´s more to do since this initial version is not hadling all cases.
+There´s more to do since this initial version is not handling all cases.

 See the DebugViewer.java for an example usage!